Earl Harvey: College career

 Harvey played quarterback for the North Carolina Central Eagles from 1985 to 1988 and was nicknamed Air.
-In 1985, Harvey set seven NCAA Division II freshman records, including for single-season passing yards with 3,190, single-season total offense with 3,008, and single-game touchdown passes with six.
+In 1985, Harvey set several NCAA Division II freshman records, including for single-season passing yards with 3,190, single-season total offense with 3,008, and single-game touchdown passes with six.
 He set school and Central Intercollegiate Athletic Association (CIAA) single-game records in pass completions with 33 against Johnson C. Smith on November 9, 1985, in passing yards with 550 against Jackson State on August 30, 1986, and also in total offense with 536 against Jackson State the same day.

 In 1988, his team reached the quarterfinals of the NCAA Division II Football Championship.
 Harvey set Division II, CIAA, and school career records with 10,621 passing yards, 86 touchdown passes, and 10,667 yards of total offense.
 Harvey's passing yards and passing touchdowns remained as the Division II record until the 1990s.
 He also continued to hold his total offense record until 1994.

 Harvey earned first-team All-CIAA honors all four seasons from 1985 to 1988.
 He was the CIAA's Offensive Player of the Year in 1985 and shared the award in 1988.
 He garnered Kodak Division II All-American and Associated Press Little All-America team recognition in 1988.
 He finished fifth in Harlon Hill Trophy voting in 1986 and third in 1988.

 Harvey was inducted into North Carolina Central's Alex M. Riveria Athletics Hall of Fame in 2004.
 In 2009, he was named one of North Carolina Central's Centennial 100 Sports Legends.
 Harvey joined the CIAA Hall of Fame in 2016.
 He also became part of the Black College Football Hall of Fame in 2020 and the Fayetteville Sports Club Hall of Fame in 2022.